Kyrie515/Develop-Notes/Java_notes/Mybatis_notes.md

 ## Multi-table query using resultMap in Mybatis

-### 1. 1 to 1 query using Mybatis
+### 1. One to One Query in Mybatis

 `resultMap` is a powerful tag in Mybatis mapper config and we can use it to query for more than one table and associate the results by their primary keys.
-For example, I have two Mysql tables named `account` and `user`:
+For example, I have two Mysql tables named `account` and `user` and two Java class for both:

 `user`